cmod/craigstarter/README.md

 ### Variables / Metafields
-All variables used by the SP-starter snippet to run a campaign are set using a combination of product and variant-specific metafields.
+All variables used by the Craigstarter snippet to run a campaign are set using a combination of product and variant-specific metafields.

 #### Product Metafields